 A machine or electronic device may operate perfectly; at least for a while.
 Yet, over time it will begin to wear down and require repair.
 I suggest that the very notion of perfection is rooted in the paradigm of Newton's mechanistic universe.
 Humans, however, were never intended to be perfect.
 That's part of the definition of being human.
 Consider the expression, "I'm just human."
-We need to remind ourselves the goal isn't to emulate a machine, but to embrace the imperfection of being human.
+We need to remind ourselves that the goal isn't to emulate a machine, but to embrace the imperfection of being human.

-In our culture we move relentlessly toward greater emphasis on achievement and goal orientation.
-When we do so we seem to lose the capacity for wonder and awe.
+In our culture, we move relentlessly toward greater emphasis on achievement and goal orientation.
+When we do so, we seem to lose the capacity for wonder and awe.
 Could you imagine looking at a magnificent rainbow and complaining that one of the colors wasn't perfect?
-Not only would that be ridiculous, we'd also be ruining the splendor of the moment.
+Not only would that be ridiculous, but we'd also be ruining the splendor of the moment.
 And yet that is exactly what we do when we judge ourselves for our imperfections.
 We forget that as humans we're part of nature, as well.
 As such, we would benefit if we came into acceptance of the natural state of life, which by the way happens to be imperfect.

 I have often counseled people who were plagued by their need to be perfect.
 I've come to see that their pursuit of perfection is really a disguise for their insecurity.
 It becomes a statement that I'm not good enough just as I am.
 When we do that, we judge ourselves.

 Ironically, if someone ever could achieve this impossible state of perfection, it's likely that very few people would tolerate him or her.
 For the perfect individual would be a constant reminder to all others of their shortcomings.
 Not to mention that they probably wouldn't be much fun to be with.
-Who would really tolerate, let alone enjoy being with someone who was perfect?
+Who would really tolerate, let alone enjoy being with, someone who was perfect?

-Usually we strive toward being perfect to compensate for a sense of inadequacy.
+Usually, we strive toward being perfect to compensate for a sense of inadequacy.
 People who want to be perfect usually have an exaggerated sense of their own shortcomings.
 They typically received messages earlier in life that they weren't good enough.
 So they decided that only by being perfect would they be beyond reproach.
 Perfectionists tend to think that other people are somehow better or superior to them, so they need to be without flaw just to catch up.
 This is a terribly damaging myth.

 Individuals who seek perfection are acutely sensitive to the judgments of others.
 In fact, these judgments are most often imagined.
 Everyone has an opinion, but elevating someone else's opinion to the status of being a judge is really silly.
-After all, someone else can't really judge you unless you confer upon him or her, the power of being a judge.
+After all, someone else can't really judge you unless you confer upon him or her the power of being a judge.

 The only perfection is in being present, yet the perfectionist is never present